 How Do You Implement Your Concept In Your Pho Restaurant?

 With a good understanding of what all constitute a pho restaurant concept, it's much easier to develop one, then implement it for your pho restaurant.
 Think of it as a 3-step process.
 First you understand what it is (and what it isn't), then you create one that works for you (second step), and as the third step, implement it, make it happen.
-For now I'll skip step 2 and just touch on the implementation part.
+For now I'll skip step 2 because it's very specific for each particular concept, and just touch on the implementation part.

 The fact is, incorporating your concept into your operation is relatively straightforward.
 There are 2 things you need to do: